-Growing Citrus- Fertilizer Management of Citrus Orchard
+Growing Citrus- Fertilizer Software of Citrus Orchard

 The origin of Citrus is believed to be South-East Asia.
 It is widely grown in sub-tropical regions, for example in the Mediterranean basin.

 Among the citrus genus there are some well-known hybrids, such as orange, lemon, grapefruit, mandarin, clementine and pomelo.